aposin/openinsuranceplatform/CODING_MANIFEST.md

 ## Introduction
 We are very happy, you are interested in this project! :metal:

 If you have any questions, please read the relevant docs on this GitHub repositories and our FAQ on the website first, there is a good chance some questions may be answered already.

+#### Development Workflow
 In an early project phase we will work in an so called __PUSH__ model, where our lead maintainers will push big snapshots ("big- bang-commits"), to this project's repositories.

-As we are currently trying to optimize our workflows and keep this project running, this PUSH phase continues until we have cleaned up some technical issues.
+As we are currently trying to optimize our workflow and keep this project running, this PUSH phase continues until we have cleaned up some technical issues.
 After that we will switch to the standard Git Pull workflow model.
 In this target szenario, every commit will be related to issue(s) and/or pull request(s) and thereby much more transparent.

 The following chapter mainly describes the target __PULL__ scenario.
-In the push model of course we will try to accept contributions even though it means bigger manual effort for our maintainers.
+Even if we are not yet in the PULL scenario, of course we we will try to accept and handle contributions, even though it means higher manual effort for our maintainers.

 ## 1. How we work
-### 1.1 Development Worfklow
+### 1.1 Branches
-In this project there will be two (2) main branches
+In this project there will be two branches:
 > **dev**
 >This is the projects main branch, where all Pull Requests, will be merged into.
 Of course this branch may be instable.